ITP-xStory/p5js-shaders/docs/setting-up-shaders-in-p5.md

-# Getting started with shaders in p5
+# Setting up shaders in p5

 Now that we know what a shader is and how it is different from how you write a p5 sketch, let's look at a simple example of a shader in p5, so we can start writing our own!